England in the High Middle Ages: Economy and demography

-Although the Norman invasion caused some damage as soldiers looted the countryside and land was confiscated for castle building, the English economy was not greatly affected.
-Taxes were increased, however, and the Normans established extensive forests that were exploited for their natural resources and protected by royal laws.
-The next two centuries saw huge growth in the English economy, driven in part by the increase in the population from around 1.5 million in 1086 to between 4 and 5 million in 1300.
-More land, much of it at the expense of the royal forests, was brought into production to feed the growing population and to produce wool for export to Europe.
-Many hundreds of new towns, some of them planned communities, were built across England, supporting the creation of guilds, charter fairs and other medieval institutions which governed the growing trade.
+Many hundreds of new towns—some of them planned communities—were built across England, supporting the creation of guilds, charter fairs and other medieval institutions which governed the growing trade.
 Jewish financiers played a significant role in funding the growing economy, along with the new Cistercian and Augustinian religious orders that emerged as major players in the wool trade of the north.
-Mining increased in England, with a silver boom in the twelfth century helping to fuel the expansion of the money supply.
+Mining increased in England, with a silver boom in the 12th century helping to fuel the expansion of the money supply.